 Due to their minimal noise and inconspicuous nature, drones are an excellent device for filming animals and people without disturbing natural environments and behaviour.

-This creates an opportunity for some of the most captivating shots that we typically can’t achieve as a cumbersome human!
+This creates an opportunity for some of the most captivating shots that we couldn’t achieve as a cumbersome human!

 Did you know?
 In 2010, a French company released the first ready to fly ‘out of the box’ drone.
 Nicknamed the Parrot AR Drone it was controlled using a mobile phone, which made it much easier for amateurs to get a feel for aerial photography.